 The metal processing industry demands a great deal from its tools and equipment, and few materials are up to the task.
 Torlon is one of those materials, though, and is used in applications where thermal resistance, pressure resistance, resiliency and finishing capabilities are required.
 As the world’s highest performing thermoplastic that can be melt processed, Torlon is the kind of polymer that can be counted on to withstand the most punishing environments.
-And because Torlon can be built to any specifications, and quickly, facilities that rely on it replace it in a hurry, resulting in minimal downtime.
+And because Torlon is available in many sizes and shapes it can quickly resolve many maintenance challenges, minimizing repair time while increasing subsequent machinery uptime.

 Torlon in the Metal Processing Industry

 Two versions of Torlon are reserved for use in metal processing applications, the 4203 and 5030.
 Both offer high levels of thermal and pressure resistance, making them ideal for use in finishing and cutting tools.
 Specifically, this is what both versions can do in metal processing functions: